Pagasa-Centre/Draft-Pagasa-Centre-Mobile-App/README.md

 - Docker installed on your machine.
 - Git installed on your machine.
-- Node JS installed
+- Node JS installed.
-- npm install
+- npm installed.

 ### How to run the whole application